stuij/gba-llvm-devkit/README.md

 family.
 We're targeting the Arm Embedded ABI in a bare-metal environment, so the target triple becomes:

-    --target=arm-none-eabi
+    --target=armv4-none-unknown-eabi

-And we target the GBA CPU:
+And we have no fpu:

-    -mcpu=arm7tdmi
+    -mfpu=none

 We currently don't support C++ exceptions or RTTI, so for C++ programs we should disable those: